 Blog 70: How did Slack create a viral loop?

-No amount of marketing or viral loop can rescue a poor product.
-Viral loop and related marketing strategies will work only if the product is great.
-Slack is a great product that addresses a real-world pain point.
+Marketing cannot rescue a poor product.
+Viral loops work if the product is good.
+Slack is a good product that addresses a real-world pain point.
 Before Slack, team communication happened across emails and other apps, leading to inefficiencies.
-In addition, Slack's core features such as seamless search, leave-state synchronisation, and file-sharing capabilities delighted the target audience.
+Slack's core features (seamless search, leave-state synchronisation, and file-sharing capabilities) delighted the target audience.

 What did Slack do to create a viral loop?

-Firstly, because the product was loved by existing customers the word-of-mouth marketing was extremely positive.
-Upon its preview release Slack acquired 8,000 users within 24 hours and 15,000 in two weeks.
+Firstly, because the product was loved by existing customers, the word-of-mouth marketing was extremely positive.
+Upon its preview release, Slack acquired 8,000 users within 24 hours and 15,000 in two weeks.
 The team preferred the word ‘preview release’ over ‘beta release’.
 According to the founder, beta is perceived as unreliable.
 So, the team chose a word that would get the audience excited.
-Refer blog 97 for more on good writing in product management.
+Refer blog 97 for more on the importance of good writing within product management.

 Thirdly, the platform is intuitive and easy to use.
 They made it very easy for existing customers to invite friends and family.
 In addition, Slack’s freemium model meant everyone could join and experience the product.
 This facilitated widespread adoption and because users were invested into the product they stuck on.
 Resulting in high user retention rates (refer to blog 22 Hooked model).
 The chain of events will usually be like this: